Travel Registration FAQs

 You should also check with your health insurance provider about your international coverage options and/or purchase an international plan.
 The U.S. State Department provides a comprehensive list of insurance providers.

 Only if requested by your School or program.
-International SOS MyTrips is not intended to capture U.S. itineraries, and the University's International SOS membership does not include responding to incidents within the United States or U.S. territories.
+Harvard's instance of International SOS MyTrips and the Assistance App are not intended to capture U.S. itineraries, and the University's International SOS membership does not include responding to incidents within the United States or U.S. territories.

 If you need help during or after an emergency in the United States, call 9-1-1 for assistance.

 Yes.
 You’ll need to use the International Travel Import Worksheet to enter information on his/her behalf.
-At this time, you cannot enter someone else’s information directly into MyTrips.
+At this time, you cannot enter someone else’s information directly into MyTrips or the Assistance App.
 International SOS hopes to add this functionality in a future release.

 Review the instructions for using the Travel Import Worksheet, and contact us if you need assistance.